Milking Ethiopia’s Dairy Potential: Business and Investment Opportunities

 Read More

 Rwandan farmers struggle to produce high-quality ware potatoes, suitable for processing or market sale.
-This issue stems largely from the use of poor quality seeds.
-Ideally farmers need a steady supply of good seeds with varieties suited to the local climate and resistant to disease Read more about the Potato Impact Alliance poised to solve…
+This issue stems largely from the use of poor-quality seeds.
+Ideally, farmers need a steady supply of good seeds with varieties suited to the local climate and resistant to disease.
+To achieve the desired quantity and quality of seeds, seed multiplication…

 Read More